Is It Cheaper to Insure a Chevy Camaro or a Ford Mustang?

 In terms of security features, the Chevy Camaro also stands above the Ford Mustang.
 While both vehicles offer several standard safety features, including remote-controlled locks, panic alarms, and systems that are designed to deter theft, the Camaro’s anti-theft system was more advanced than the Mustang’s.

 Types of Insurance Coverage You’ll Need for Mustangs and Camaros

 The type of auto insurance you carry will also affect the price of coverage.

 Whether you drive a Chevy Camaro or a Ford Mustang, you will legally be required to carry auto liability insurance.
 This type of insurance offers coverage for third-party injuries and property damages.
 For example, if you are involved in an accident and you are at fault, any injuries that the other motorist sustains and any damages that the other party’s vehicle sustains will be covered by your liability policy.

 Of course, the minimum amount of liability coverage you are required to carry in your state will affect the rates.
 Additionally, if you choose to carry more than the minimum requirement, then your rates will be higher.

 If you are driving a Chevy Camaro or a Ford Mustang, it is strongly recommended that you carry more than just liability coverage.
-You should also consider investing in:
+You should also consider adding on the following coverage types:

 - Collision coverage.
 If your vehicle is damaged in an accident, collision insurance will cover the cost of the repairs or replacement.